-The communications degree is both broad and deep.
+The communication studies degree is both broad and deep.
 Students learn about communication processes in a wide variety of contexts.
 They get to know professors in small, relaxed classes, and professors get to know students and their interests.
 Course projects and activities are designed with those interests in mind.

 Communication Studies Major